camlani/OWTeamBuilder/README.md

   for ease of Tracking
 -Ability to draw up strats as well.
 -when you enter a match it populates for other people on your team as well.
+-Make nicknames for your teammates
+-maybe adding some color codes for the different team